Urban Change and Citizenship in Times of Crisis

 Bryan S. Turner is Professor of Sociology and Director of the Institute for Religion Politics and Society at the Australian Catholic University, Honorary Professor and Director of the Centre for Citizenship, Social Pluralism and Religious Diversity at Potsdam University, Germany, and Emeritus Professor at the Graduate Center at the City University of New York City.
 He is the founding editor of the Journal of Classical Sociology.
 He edited the Blackwell Wiley Encyclopedia for Social Theory (2018).
 He was awarded a Doctor of Letters by Cambridge University in 2009 and received the Max Planck Award in social science in 2015.

-Hannah Wolf is a researcher and lecturer completing her PhD at the University of Potsdam, coordinator of the Centre for Citizenship, Social Pluralism and Religious Diversity and associate member at the collaborative research centre Re-Figuration of Spaces (TU Berlin).
+Hannah Wolf is a researcher and lecturer completing her PhD at the University of Potsdam, coordinator of the Centre for Citizenship, Social Pluralism and Religious Diversity and associate member at the collaborative DFG-research centre Re-Figuration of Spaces (TU Berlin).
 Her academic background includes theatre and media studies, anthropology, philosophy and sociology.
 Her research interests lie in the political and moral economies of housing and home, citizenship, urban sociology and the sociology of everyday life.